International Prototype of the Kilogram: Insulating effects of practical realisations

-Fortunately, definitions of the SI units are quite different from their practical realisations.
+Definitions of the SI units are quite different from their practical realisations.
 For instance, the metre is defined as the distance light travels in a vacuum during a time interval of 1/299,792,458 of a second.
 However, the metre's practical realisation typically takes the form of a helium–neon laser, and the metre's length is delineated—not defined—as 1579800.298728 wavelengths of light from this laser.
 Now suppose that the official measurement of the second was found to have drifted by a few parts per billion (it is actually extremely stable with a reproducibility of a few parts in 10^{15}).

 There would be no automatic effect on the metre because the second—and thus the metre's length—is abstracted via the laser comprising the metre's practical realisation.
 Scientists performing metre calibrations would simply continue to measure out the same number of laser wavelengths until an agreement was reached to do otherwise.

 The same is true with regard to the real-world dependency on the kilogram: if the mass of the IPK was found to have changed slightly, there would be no automatic effect upon the other units of measure because their practical realisations provide an insulating layer of abstraction.
 Any discrepancy would eventually have to be reconciled though, because the virtue of the SI system is its precise mathematical and logical harmony amongst its units.
 If the IPK's value were to have been definitively proven to have changed, one solution would have been to simply redefine the kilogram as being equal to the mass of the IPK plus an offset value, similarly to what had previously been done with its replicas; e.g., "the kilogram is equal to the mass of the IPK + 42 parts per billion" (equivalent to 42 μg).

 The long-term solution to this problem, however, was to liberate the SI system from its dependency on the IPK by developing a practical realisation of the kilogram that can be reproduced in different laboratories by following a written specification.
 The units of measure in such a practical realisation would have their magnitudes precisely defined and expressed in terms of only physical constants.
 While major portions of the SI system are still based on the kilogram, the kilogram is now in turn based on invariant, universal constants of nature.